vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 jq -r '.privateKey' ~/.vana/wallets/validator_4000/hotkeys/default jq -r '.privateKey' ~/.vana/wallets/validator_4001/hotkeys/default
 ```
-Now, send DAT from your metamask wallet to these five wallets.
+Now, send VANA from your metamask wallet to these five wallets.
 You are funding the coldkey wallets for use on the network.

 ## Deploy your own DLP smart contracts on Testnet